dlh01/wp-training-object-cache/README.md

 This plugin is NOT RECOMMENDED for use on a live site!

-Apart from increasing load on the database, it has little protection against race conditions, and because storing scalar values in the database can be lossy, unexpected behavior can occur relative to other persistent caching backends.
-See, e.g., https://core.trac.wordpress.org/ticket/22192.
+Apart from increasing load on the database, it has little protection against race conditions, and because [storing scalar values in the database can be lossy](https://core.trac.wordpress.org/ticket/22192), unexpected behavior can occur relative to other persistent caching backends.

 ## WP-CLI commands